dburian/transformer_document_embedding/notes/document_embedding.md

 ### The 'what'

 What information the embedding contains.
-We observe performence of the embeddings on various benchmarks.
+We observe performance of the embeddings on various benchmarks.
 The way of thinking about this is if the model would capture this and that it would have good scores in this benchmark.